thunderbird/thunderbird-android/quality/ui-flows/README.md

 Ui flows are using [Maestro](https://maestro.dev/), that allows to write UI E2E tests for Android.

-The flows are located in the `ui-flows` folder with this structure:
+The flows are located in the `quality/maestro-flows` folder with this structure:

 - `custom` - flows that should not be committed to git
 - `shared` - flows usable by other flows